QCrypt/website-2021/content/registration.md

 ---

 ## Registration for QCrypt 2020 is now open!
 QCrypt is the yearly international scientific conference presenting last year’s top results in quantum cryptography.
 The 2020 event will take place online.
 Thanks to <a href="/partners" target="_blank">our sponsors</a>, there is no registration fee for participants.
+The link below will bring you to the Google registration form:

 {{< button-link label="Register here" url="https://forms.gle/bFRGhKkLvh7KN3j56" icon="link" target="_blank">}}